AGOberprieler/GinJinn2/docs/3-getting_started.rst

     ginjinn evaluate shapes_project

-This will output the evaluation metrics to the console and write an "evaluation.csv" file to the project directory.
+This will print the evaluation metrics to the console and write an "evaluation.csv" file to the project directory.
 Finally, you should compare the evaluation metrics of the validation set (see "metrics.pdf" or "metrics.json") with those of test set to check for overfitting.
-In the case of out shapes_project, "segm/AP" in the last line of "metrics.json" should be around 90;
+In the case of our shapes_project, "segm/AP" in the last line of "metrics.json" should be around 90;
 the same should be the case for the "segm"-"AP" entry in "evaluation.csv".

 For our shapes project everything should look fine and we can start applying the trained model to new data.